 In fact, I love video games so much that sometimes they are the only reason why I feel like getting up in the morning!
 You see, I love to sleep, it is my second love, next to video games.
 Thus, getting up in the morning is quite a struggle for me and I am not, by any means, a ‘morning person’!

 Before you form an idea about me being a couch potato who loves to sleep and play video games all day, I would like to say in my defense that I am a successful businessman who just happens to have a healthy and incurable addiction to video games!
+And trust me, I haven’t gained any weight doing this like most people do, because I have been sticking to this certain food plan that is healthy and beneficial.

 I love my job and I am very driven, thus when at work I am fully dedicated to it but when I have leisure time, which is mostly during weekends, I find myself automatically turning to video games for a great time!
 In fact, sometimes I feel guilty about choosing video games over going on a date or hanging out with friends.